rax-incubate/gcp-mc-demo/README.md

  - Edit `$MULTI_CLOUD_DEMO_GIT_REPO/apps/examples/mc-analytics/data/cities_aws.sql` and change the s3 bucket to match what you set above.

  - Create the external table in Big Query.
+This step is different from GCP where you imported the file into a native Big Query table.
+In case of AWS, we will keep the files in Parquet format on S3 and using Big Query's external table feature.

  ```
  cat $MULTI_CLOUD_DEMO_GIT_REPO/apps/examples/mc-analytics/data/cities_aws.sql  | bq query --use_legacy_sql=false
  ```

- - Test data import
+ - Test the data table.

  ```
  bq query --location=aws-us-east-1 --nouse_legacy_sql "SELECT continent, country.name as country_name, cb.array_element as city_name FROM mcdemoaws.cities, UNNEST(country.city.bag) cb"